 When you remove personal information from Google, you leave most other search engines untouched.
 The only exceptions here are search engines that draw their results from Google Search, like the more privacy-respecting StartPage.com.
 Something like DuckDuckGo.com will be unaffected.

 The only way to get your personal data off every search engine is to have it deleted at the source—more on this below.

 Why might I want to remove personal info from Google?

 There are many good reasons to remove your personal info from Google’s search results.
 A quick search for your name might bring up contact details that you’d rather keep private.
 A website might be sharing documents or information that someone could use to defraud or impersonate you.

 Personal information like this can be used to discriminate against you, harass you, attempt to scam you, stalk you, or even steal your identity.
 If you’re active online under a pseudonym, your personal information can be used to dox you, revealing your real identity.

 How to remove your name from Google Search for free?

 First of all, it may not be possible to completely clear your name from Google’s search results.
 The company has already said that it won’t remove search results for public records, so unless you can get a public record suppressed, it’ll continue to appear in the search results.

 This should leave mainly people search sites in your Google search results.
-Go to each site that has a report or listing on you.
-You don’t need to be able to see your record if it’s behind a paywall and you don’t need to join or subscribe to any of these sites.
+Go to each site that has a report or listing on you and opt out.

 To really put a spanner in the works of data brokers that deal in your personal data, try a subscription to Incogni’s automated data removal tool.
 It’ll send out dozens of opt-out requests at a time.
 It’ll also perform regular sweeps of these data brokers to ensure your data stays out of their hands.